smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 >
 > If you are using v1, see the [VRF v1 guide](/docs/get-a-random-number/v1/).

 How you manage the subscription depends on your randomness needs.
-You can configure your subscriptions using the [Subscription Manager](https://vrf.chain.link) application, but these examples demonstrate how to create your subscription and register your applications programmatically.
+You can configure your subscriptions using the [Subscription Manager](https://vrf.chain.link), but these examples demonstrate how to create your subscription and add your consumer contracts programmatically.
 For these examples, the contract owns and manages the subscription.
-You can still view the subscriptions in the [Subscription Manager](https://vrf.chain.link) and any wallet can provide funding to those subscriptions.
+You can still view the subscriptions in the [Subscription Manager](https://vrf.chain.link).
+Any wallet can provide funding to those subscriptions.

 **Table of contents**